jacomac/spring-boot-rest-template/README.md

 * flyway - reports Flyway migrations

 The basic path for the aforementioned endpoints is `/api/actuator`.
-All endpoints are secured and require `UserRight.MANAGE_SYSTEM_SETTINGS` authority.
+All endpoints are secured and require `MANAGE_SYSTEM_SETTINGS` authority.

 ### Change log level at runtime
 To change the log level at runtime execute the following command from a terminal: